mikevonwang/rhaetia/README.md

 An array detailing every route in the app.

 Every item in the array must be a `route_branch` array.
-These arrays must be ordered from most specific to most general, i.e. routes with url parameters should appear after routes without wildcards.
+These arrays must be ordered from most specific to most general, i.e. routes with url parameters should appear after routes without them.
 For example:

 ```javascript
 const route_tree = [